Rmostert/Sparkify-churn/README.md

 ## Acknowledgements and Licensing

-Please see the LICENCE .txt file
+Please see the LICENCE.txt file